Decorative Background Image

 How to configure your application for Multicore, how scheduling works, where ISRs run and processor affinity.
 Also examines how to perform synchronization among threads and between threads and ISRs.

-Building a QNX Neutrino Boot/OS Image
+Building a QNX Boot/OS Image

 A detailed look at building boot images which contain the binaries that run just after the reset vector.
 Boot images typically include components such as start-up code, the process manager, the kernel, drivers and a start-up script.
 We also explore various ways to load a boot image onto your target.